-Prof. Dr Rolf Urs Watter is a partner with Bär & Karrer Ltd and served on the board and the management committee of the firm for nine years.
-Rolf Watter graduated from the University of Zurich with a doctorate in law and holds a master of laws degree from Georgetown University, Washington, USA.
+Rolf Urs Watter is a partner with Bär & Karrer and served on the board and the management committee of the firm for nine years.
+He graduated from the University of Zurich with a doctorate in law and holds a master of laws degree from Georgetown University in Washington, DC.
 He has been lecturing at the University of Zurich since 1990.

-Rolf Watter is presently a board member in the following listed companies: Zurich Financial Services (member of the audit committee), Nobel Biocare (presently interim chair) and Syngenta (member of the chairman's committee).
-He is also a board member of Faber Castell (Holding) AG and UBS Ltd Alternative Portfolio and a member of the Regulatory Board of the SIX Swiss Exchange Ltd. He regularly publishes on governance matters and transaction issues and is an editor of the law journal GesKR and the Basler Kommentar.
+Dr Watter is presently a board member in the following listed companies: Zurich Financial Services Ltd (member of the audit committee) and Nobel Biocare (presently chairman).
+Further he will be chairman of the board of PostFinance and is also a board member of Faber Castell (Holding) AG and UBS Alternative Portfolio as well as a member of the Regulatory Board of the SIX Swiss Exchange.
+He regularly publishes on governance matters and transaction issues and is an editor of the law journal GesKR and the Basler Kommentar.